AlcoholRehabHelp Logo

 • Attempting to curb drinking or stop drinking and failing

-• Hearing from other people that alcohol use might be a problem
+• Hearing from other people that your alcohol use might be a problem

-• Having a desire to drink upon waking up in the morning
+• Desiring alcohol upon waking up in the morning

-• Struggling to have fun if alcohol is not involved in the situation
+• Struggling to have fun if alcohol is not involved in an event

 • Using alcohol to feel relaxed or at ease